terroo/terroo.github.io/_posts/2021-04-26-solar-system-made-with-html-css-and-pure-javascript.md

 ![Solar system made with HTML, CSS and pure Javascript](/assets/img/web/solarsystem.jpg)

-Hail, boy!
+Hail, guys!
 The other day I saw a cool tutorial on Youtube and saved it to my favorites to check it out later.
 And other day I finished my daily tasks a little earlier and decided to watch and play the video content.

 It is the Solar System made with **HTML**, **CSS** and pure **Javascript**!